113 Content Types To Organize With Your Marketing Calendar

 The headline of your blog post is a question.
 The body of your blog posts is the answer.
 This type of content works particularly well for beginner content creators to establish a content foundation for your blog.

 Why blog posts work well for explaining how things are.
-Think of headlines like Why You Don’t Need Approval (+5 Bonus *Unconventional* Lean Marketing Ideas).
+Think of headlines like Why Successful CMOs Need to Be Smart Business Strategists With Mark Donnigan.

 These kinds of blog posts work well for opinions and rants, but also factual explanations.